Open navigation

 3. Set the query's date range as far back as you need it to go to capture your historical data.
 If you're pulling a long range, optimize your query using the instructions below.

-4. Click Get data to table
+4. Click Get data

 5. Once the query has run, and your historical data has appeared in the sheet, click the query results of the first query.